-At a second level review, Provider Claim Appeal disputes related to a denial based on medical necessity that remain unresolved subsequent to the Provider Appeal is reviewed by a physician contracted by University of Maryland Health Partners, who is not a Network Provider.
+At a second level review, Provider Claim Appeal disputes related to a denial based on medical necessity that remain unresolved subsequent to the Provider Appeal is reviewed by a physician contracted by CareFirst BlueCross BlueShield Community Health Plan Maryland, who is not a Network Provider.
 The contracted physician resolving the Claim Payment Appeal dispute holds the same specialty or a related specialty as the Appealing Provider.
-The contracted physician's determination is binding by University of Maryland Health Partners and the Appealing Provider.
+The contracted physician's determination is binding by CareFirst BlueCross BlueShield Community Health Plan Maryland and the Appealing Provider.

-The provider must notify University of Maryland Health Partners of their request for a second level appeal within fifteen (15) business days of the date of the letter nothing the outcome of the appeal.
-University of Maryland Health Partners will acknowledge the request for a second level appeal in writing within five (5) days of receipt.
-A meeting between the University of Maryland Health Partners Chief Executive Officer, or designee, the provider and a provider who was not involved in the case is schedule.
-University of Maryland Health Partners appoints a new reviewer who was not involved with the initial determination, is not a subordinate of any person involved in the initial appeal determination and is of the same of similar specialty as typically treats the medical condition or performs the procedure.
-The selected reviewer receives all documentation used in the initial appeal process for review and any additional information provided for the second level review.
+The provider must notify CareFirst BlueCross BlueShield Community Health Plan Maryland of their request for a second level appeal within fifteen (15) business days of the date of the letter nothing the outcome of the appeal.
+CareFirst BlueCross BlueShield Community Health Plan Maryland will acknowledge the request for a second level appeal in writing within five (5) days of receipt.
+A meeting between the CareFirst BlueCross BlueShield Community Health Plan Maryland Chief Executive Officer, or designee, the provider and a provider who was not involved in the case is schedule.
+CareFirst BlueCross BlueShield Community Health Plan Maryland appoints a new reviewer who was not involved with the initial determination, is not a subordinate of any person involved in the initial appeal determination and is of the same of similar specialty as typically treats the medical condition or performs the procedure.
+The selectedreviewer receives all documentation used in the initial appeal process for review and any additional information provided for the second level review.
 During the informal meeting the appellant, the reviewer and the Chief Executive Officer, or his/her designee, review the evidence and a determination is made by the reviewer.
 The appellant is notified in writing of the decision.
-This is the final level of appeal with University of Maryland Health Partners.
+This is the final level of appeal with CareFirst BlueCross BlueShield Community Health Plan Maryland.

 Denial of claims is considered a contractual issue between the MCO and the provider.
 Providers must contact the MCO directly.
 The Maryland Insurance Administration refers MCO billing disputes to MDH.
-MDH may assist providers in contacting the appropriate representative at University of Maryland Health Partners but MDH cannot compel University of Maryland Health Partners to pay claims that University of Maryland Health Partners administratively denied.
+MDH may assist providers in contacting the appropriate representative at CareFirst BlueCross BlueShield Community Health Plan Maryland but MDH cannot compel CareFirst BlueCross BlueShield Community Health Plan Maryland to pay claims that CareFirst BlueCross BlueShield Community Health Plan Maryland administratively denied.